jamestlalocPDX/PierresBakery.Solution/README.md

 3. Click the downloaded file to unzip and extract this repository to your desired directory.
 4. Within your terminal, navigate to the directory where you saved this repository.
 5. Open the repository within your terminal.
-6. Use `dotnet run` to start the application.
+6. Use `dotnet run` to generate a local server.
+7. Copy and paste the given `localhost:5000` onto your URL.

 ## **Known Bugs**